 Water type

-It is critical to test it in your home to see what products are present before installing a filter system.
-It will allow you to select an appropriate filter for your needs.
-To remove chloramines, you may sometimes need to use an aggressive system.
-As a result, you should choose a filtration system that is good at reducing chloramine levels.
+Before installing a filter system, it’s crucial to test the water in your home to identify the present contaminants.
+This will allow you to choose the right filter for your needs.
+In some cases, to remove chloramines, you might need to opt for a more aggressive system.
+Hence, you should choose a filtration system that is effective at reducing chloramine levels.

 What can carbon filters remove?